-Students who are on a wait list for a course will automatically be registered into the course if a seat becomes available by 5 p.m. the Friday prior to term start of the term (for information on short term classes, please contact Admissions and Records).
+Students who are on a course waitlist will automatically be registered for the course if a seat becomes available by 7 p.m. the Sunday before the term starts; for information on short-term courses, contact Admissions and Records.
 Students will receive a notification in their COCC email account to confirm they have been registered for the course and are now responsible for applicable tuition/fees.
-Students who are not automatically registered in the course and remain on the wait list can request online permission from the instructor to add the course, if a seat is available.
-The instructor can submit online permission to allow the student to add the class via their Bobcat Web Account, by phone, or in person at any COCC Campus.
+Students who are not automatically registered for the course and remain on the wait list can request online permission from the instructor to add the course if a seat is available.
+The instructor can submit online permission to allow the student to add the class via their Bobcat Web Account, by phone, or in person at any COCC campus.
 Permission expires after two business days.
 For more information, see the Wait Lists page.

-In order to assure that all available class seats are filled with students, both registered students and students from the wait list, COCC enforces an attendance policy during the first week of the term.
+To ensure all available class seats are filled, the College enforces an attendance policy during the first week of the term.

 Students who do not meet attendance requirements will be administratively withdrawn by the instructor when class roll is taken.
 If this results in a tuition refund, the refund will be processed within three weeks.
 If students are unable to attend a session within the first week due to extenuating circumstances, they must contact the instructor before the first class meeting if they wish to avoid administrative withdrawal.
 Allowing students to remain in the course is solely at the discretion of the instructor.